My Al Capone Museum | home

 A: Actually, the problem may be at your end and not mine.
 Make sure you have "Show Pictures" checked in your advanced tab to your internet options.
 Have your web browser updated with the latest versions of it's files.

 Other reasons that may cause this problem is too strong firewall settings (Uncheck Web Bugs) or too high internet security zone settings.
-Those should be at Default level settings.
+Those should be at the default level settings.

 Lastly, this site is to be viewed through high speed internet.
 Dial up connection may be too slow to show all the many images placed on each page.
 Try refreshing the web page to correct this.